MTG/similarity-annotator/README.md

     docker-compose run

 ## License
-All the software is distributed with the [Affero GPL v3 license] (http://www.gnu.org/licenses/agpl-3.0.en.html)
+All the software is distributed with the [Affero GPL v3 license] (http://www.gnu.org/licenses/agpl-3.0.en.html) except the CrowdCurio files that are licensed under BSD-2 clause.